-The City's local laws limit the number of animals that can be kept on your property, depending on its size.
-If you breed or intend to breed your cat or dog, local law requires you to obtain a breeder permit from the City of Gold Coast.
+Our local laws limit the number of animals that can be kept on your property, depending on its size.
+If you breed or intend to breed your cat or dog, you will be required to comply with State and Local Laws.

 Number of animals allowed